-Our executive officers and directors own approximately 25% of our outstanding common stock.
+Our executive officers and directors own approximately 21% of our outstanding common stock.
 These shareholders, if they act together, may be able to control our management and affairs and all matters requiring shareholder approval, including significant corporate transactions.
 This concentration of ownership may have the effect of delaying or preventing our change in control and might affect the market price of our common stock.
-For more information, see "Security Ownership of Certain Beneficial Owners and Management."
+For more information, see the section titled "Principal Shareholders."